One of my readers recently criticized me for promoting what she considers oppressive and archaic beliefs regarding

 That something is our godless worldview, of which feminism is a major component.

 In my mind, buying into feminism is a lot like smoking cigarettes.
-While I understand why someone who has smoked two packs a day for the past 50 years might have a hard time kicking the habit, I am dumbfounded that anyone not already addicted to nicotine would ever take their first drag in this day and age?
+I understand why someone who has smoked two packs a day for the past 50 years might have a hard time kicking the habit.
+But I am dumbfounded that anyone not already addicted to nicotine would ever take their first drag in this day and age?
 That’s utterly dumbfounding to me.
 Especially knowing what we now know about tobacco’s causal link to lung cancer, emphysema, heart disease, and a host of other devastating illnesses.

 In the same way, I find it incredulous that anybody who has witnessed firsthand the destruction and despair that follow in the wake of feminism would continue to cling to such a bankrupt ideology.